 With disappointment, the crowd dispersed, but they were content with what they assumed would take place next.
 They all felt, especially the women, that it was long overdue.

 Upstairs the couple undressed each other.
 Esperanza was struck with a bit of fear when she noticed that every part of Pierre was proportionate to his stature.
 For the first time in her life, she thought that her lover might kill her.

 When it finally did happen, she felt more pain than she had experienced when she unwillingly lost her virtue to her stepfather.
-She thought God had gifted her her virginity back, but it could have been the massiveness of Pierre.
+She thought God had gifted her virginity back, but it could have been the massiveness of Pierre.
 It made little difference.
-As the pain faded, she began to feel the tension build like it had with Antonio Cruz before he climaxed and died.
+As the pain faded, she began to feel the tension build as it had with Antonio Cruz before he climaxed and died.
 Only, this time, her lover persisted, and she was on the verge, at the age of thirty-five, of her own hard-to-come-by orgasm.
 The first of her life.

-As the two made love, their passion was so strong that they started to emit a glow.
-A glow that grew brighter as they each grew closer to erupting in pleasure.
+As the two made love, their passion was so strong that they started to emit a glow—a glow that grew brighter as they each grew closer to erupting in pleasure.
 At first, only a few of the townspeople noticed the white light coming from the bedroom windows.
 But, eventually, the light became so bright that it woke some people out of a dead sleep when they mistook it for the sun.

 With the immobile weight of her giant lover on top of her, the crying Esperanza started to panic.
 She thought surely she would suffocate or, in the least, be stuck there for days until someone finally forced their way into her shop to find her, naked, underneath Pierre’s dead, stiff body.
 She was curious, though, to find that she wasn’t having any trouble breathing at all.
 It was as though not all of Pierre’s body weight was on her.